jagsohal/Discussion-Network-Visualisation/readme.md

-# Reddit Discussion Network Visualization
+# Reddit Discussion Network Visualisation
 ## Info
-This is a network visualization of Reddit discussions.
+This is a network visualisation of Reddit discussions.
 You can choose a post from the front page, or add a link from a reddit discussion, for example:
 "http://www.reddit.com/r/IAmA/comments/1jd005/we_are_engineers_and_scientists_on_the_mars/"